Montreal Symphony Orchestra

 The Montreal Symphony Orchestra (Orchestre symphonique de Montréal, or OSM) is a Canadian symphony orchestra based in Montreal, Quebec, Canada.
 The orchestra’s home is the Montreal Symphony House at Place des Arts.
-It is the only orchestra in the world that possesses an octobass.

 History

 Several orchestras were precursor ensembles to the current OSM.
-One such orchestra was formed in 1897, which lasted ten years, and another was established in 1930, which lasted eleven.
+One such orchestra was formed in 1894 performed its concerts at Windsor Hall until the end of the 1902-1903 season.
+Another was established in 1930, which lasted eleven.
 The current orchestra directly traces its roots back to 1934, when Wilfrid Pelletier formed an ensemble called Les Concerts Symphoniques.
 This ensemble gave its first concert January 14, 1935, under conductor Rosario Bourdon.
 The orchestra acquired its current name in 1954.
 In the early 1960s, as the Orchestra was preparing to move to new facilities at Place des Arts, patron and prominent Montreal philanthropist, John Wilson McConnell, purchased the 1727 Laub-Petschnikoff Stradivarius violin for Calvin Sieb, the Symphony's concertmaster.

 The orchestra has begun touring and some recording in the 1960s and early 1970s, during the tenures of Zubin Mehta and Franz-Paul Decker.
-During the music directorship of Rafael Frühbeck de Burgos (1975-1976) the OSM received its first invitation to perform at Carnegie Hall.
+During the music directorship of Rafael Frühbeck de Burgos (1975–1976) the OSM received its first invitation to perform at Carnegie Hall.
 However, Frühbeck de Burgos had rejected the composition Fleuves by Gilles Tremblay, which Tremblay had composed for tour performances by the OSM.
 In addition, Frühbeck de Burgos was quoted in print in La Presse as expressing public criticism of selected OSM musicians.
 The ensuing controversy led to Frühbeck de Burgos' resignation.
 (When Frühbeck de Burgos returned as a guest conductor in 2002, he apologised for his earlier behaviour.)

-Because of the conducting dates that opened up after Frühbeck de Burgos' departure, one of the slots fell to Charles Dutoit.
+Conducting dates opened up after Frühbeck de Burgos' departure, and one of the slots went to Charles Dutoit.
 Dutoit subsequently became music director of the OSM in 1977.
 Dutoit had struck a friendship with the London/Decca records producer Ray Minshull, which led to a twenty-year recording partnership with Decca/London.
 During this period, Dutoit and the OSM released many recordings and embarked on tours of North America, Europe, Asia, and South America.
 Most notable among this discography are the recordings of the French repertoire, especially the music of Maurice Ravel, as well as works of Stravinsky and Debussy.
-The OSM and Charles Dutoit have various awards for their recordings, including the Grand Prix du Président de la République (France) and the Prix mondial du Disque de Montreux.
+The OSM and Dutoit won various awards for their recordings, including the Grand Prix du Président de la République (France) and the Prix mondial du Disque de Montreux.
 The OSM won Grammy awards in 1996 for its recording of Hector Berlioz' Les Troyens and in 2000 for Sergei Prokofiev and Béla Bartók piano concerti with Martha Argerich on EMI.
 It has additionally won a number of Juno Awards and Felix Awards.
-The London/Decca recordings ceased in the late 1990s, because of market changes in classical recording industry was turned upside-down.
+The London/Decca recordings ceased in the late 1990s due to market changes in the classical recording industry.